JacobLibby/BinarySearchTree_CPP/README.md

 <b>RUNNING</b>: Begin by navigating to the project in your terminal of choice and create an executable from all files.

 ```
-gcc driver.cpp BST.h BST.cpp -o driver.exe
+g++ driver.cpp BST.h BST.cpp -o driver.exe
 ```

-*NOTE, ```gcc``` in this example corresponds to the GNU Compiler Collection, which is the compiler I use for compiling my C++ programs.
+*NOTE, ```g++``` in this example corresponds to the GNU Compiler Collection, which is the compiler I use for compiling my C++ programs.
 If using an alternative compiler, follow that compiler's documentation and you should arrive at the same results.*

 Next, run the executable file from the terminal.
 ```